Indefinite orthogonal group: Split orthogonal group

-In even dimensions, the middle group O(n, n) is known as the split orthogonal group, and is of particular interest, as it occurs as the group of T-duality transformations in string theory, for example.
-It is the split Lie group corresponding to the complex Lie algebra so_{2n} (the Lie group of the split real form of the Lie algebra); more precisely, the identity component is the split Lie group, as non-identity components cannot be reconstructed from the Lie algebra.
-In this sense it is opposite to the definite orthogonal group O(n) := O(n, 0) = O(0, n), which is the compact real form of the complex Lie algebra.
+In even dimensions, the middle group $\operatorname{O}(n,n)$ is known as the split orthogonal group, and is of particular interest, as it occurs as the group of T-duality transformations in string theory, for example.
+It is the split Lie group corresponding to the complex Lie algebra $\mathfrak{so}_{2n}$ (the Lie group of the split real form of the Lie algebra); more precisely, the identity component is the split Lie group, as non-identity components cannot be reconstructed from the Lie algebra.
+In this sense it is opposite to the definite orthogonal group $\operatorname{O}(n):=\operatorname{O}(n,0)=\operatorname{O}(0,n)$, which is the compact real form of the complex Lie algebra.

-The group SO(1, 1) may be identified with the unit hyperbola group, a subgroup of the group of units in split-complex numbers.
+The group $\operatorname{SO}(1,1)$ may be identified with the unit hyperbola group, a subgroup of the group of units in split-complex numbers.

 In terms of being a group of Lie type – i.e., construction of an algebraic group from a Lie algebra – split orthogonal groups are Chevalley groups, while the non-split orthogonal groups require a slightly more complicated construction, and are Steinberg groups.

 Split orthogonal groups are used to construct the generalized flag variety over non-algebraically closed fields.